Dahlonega Stormwater Utility

 GMC completed a Stormwater Utility Feasibility Study for the City of Dahlonega.
-This led to the implementation of a Stormwater Utility for the City, which is a user fee system that collects fees for dedicated stormwater projects/expenses based on the amount of impervious area on a given site.
+This led to the implementation of a Stormwater Utility for the City, which is a user fee system that collects fees for dedicated stormwater projects and expenses based on the amount of impervious area on a given site.

 GMC worked with the City of Dahlonega to develop a list of known stormwater related capital projects and needs to address flooding and other drainage problems in The City.
 The City also wanted to expend the current level of service being provided to residents in terms of stormwater related services.